 In conclusion, despite the many benefits and advantages your firm may get by growing its operations in Poland, the difficulties and dangers remain.
 The ZUS and the Labor Inspection Office are keeping an eye on foreign employers to ensure that Polish workers are properly protected and compensated.
 In this respect, you must increase your efforts to ensure that your business is completely compliant with all applicable local laws and regulations.

 Rivermate allows you to hire anyone in the world through its top-notch HR tools and solutions.
-You no longer need to worry about the salary and invoices of your employees since Rivermate does those exact tasks for you.
+With a trusted Employer of Record, you no longer need to worry about the salary and invoices of your employees.